 - The effect of in-store sampling is more intense (short-term) and more sustained (long-term) than a product feature.

 Towards the summary/conclusion of the article, a valuable rule of thumb is that:

 if the incremental cost of a sampling event exceeds 15 times the unit price of the product, the event ceases to be profitable

-From this we can deduce that sampling becomes more effective as the price of your product increases (ever wonder why car dealers allow so many test drives, despite the negative impact on the value of said car?
+From this, we can deduce that sampling becomes more effective as the price of your product increases (ever wonder why car dealers allow so many test drives of a brand new car, despite the negative impact on the value of said car?
 The unit price is high, so the loss in value of the test car is more than made up for by the increase in sales).

 How can it be made more effective?

 Sampling levels can be impacted by the efforts put in by the sampler.